yogi-88/sql-realworlddataproblems/README.md

 This will equip leadership with a quick summary of the revenue and consistency thate ach product provided last year.

 ![image](https://github.com/yogi-88/sql-realworlddataproblems/assets/116275181/23be11a2-1626-4907-a042-b10e2f7a8eee)

+## Data Transformation in SQL with CASE:

+## Combining Multiple Data Sources in SQL with UNION:

+## Dealing with Hierarchical Data in SQL with Self Joins:

+## Solving Advanced Problems in SQL with Window Functions: